Practical reference

 1

-Activators: clear pathways, focused desk setup, calm water-like textures
+Activation: clear pathways, a focused desk setup, and calm water-like textures

 2 Black